Generic Name: doxorubicin liposomal (DOX-oh-ROO-bi-sin)

 - if you are older than 50 years old

-- if you have a history of heart problems, radiation treatment (or are currently receiving radiation treatment), or if you have previously received doxorubicin liposomal or similar medicines (eg, epirubicin, daunorubicin)
+- if you have a history of heart problems, mouth cancer, or radiation treatment (or are currently receiving radiation treatment), or if you have previously received doxorubicin liposomal or similar medicines (eg, epirubicin, daunorubicin)

 - if you are taking medicines that may affect heart function (eg, calcium channel blockers, trastuzumab).
 Ask your doctor if you are unsure if any of your medicines may affect heart function